Elaine Paige: 2014–present: 50th Anniversary, farewell tour

 In May 2015 Paige was part of VE Day 70: A Party to Remember, a special concert which took place at the Horse Guards Parade, and was broadcast live on BBC1 and BBC Radio 2.
 Later in 2015 she performed in concert at Scarborough Open Air Theatre, supported by Collabro and Rhydian, and then headlined the Glamis Prom 2015 at Glamis Castle, Scotland, with Susan Boyle as her guest.
 The Royal Philharmonic Orchestra accompanied at both concerts.

 In April 2016, it was announced that Paige would perform a number of concerts – on successive weekends rather than intensive schedule of a regular tour – entitled "Stripped Back".
 The tour initially ran from October until December 2016 and featured music by Harry Nilsson, Randy Newman, Jimmy Webb, Burt Bacharach, Leonard Cohen, Sting, Elton John and Lennon-McCartney.

-Paige appeared in a new BBC adaptation of William Shakepeare's A Midsummer Night's Dream adapted by Russell T Davies as part of the Shakespeare 400 celebrations in 2016.
+Paige appeared in a new BBC adaptation of William Shakespeare's A Midsummer Night's Dream adapted by Russell T Davies as part of the Shakespeare 400 celebrations in 2016.

 In 2017, she appeared in pantomime at the London Palladium as Queen Rat in Dick Whittington alongside Julian Clary, Nigel Havers, Paul Zerdin, Gary Wilmot, Charlie Stemp, Emma Williams, Ashley Banjo and Diversity.
 She returned for Pantoland at The Palladium in 2020, along with most of the 2017 cast as well as Beverley Knight.

 In 2018, Paige played the part of Mercy Hackett in the BBC TV comedy Home from Home.
 In 2020, she appeared in the BBC drama series Life with Alison Steadman and Peter Davison.

+Paige was appointed Dame Commander of the Order of the British Empire (DBE) in the 2025 Birthday Honours for services to music and to charity.

+Personal life

+Paige has never married or had children, although she had an 11-year relationship with the lyricist Tim Rice throughout the 1980s.
+She has said that she originally wanted to have children, but "it's a wonderful life I have, so I'm very fulfilled in other ways".